-- qualifying shareholdings (broadly a 5% shareholding held by a director or employee of a trading company) - the whole or part of an unincorporated business - the disposal of assets on cessation of a business.
+- qualifying shareholdings (see the 5% rules below for more details) - · the whole or part of an unincorporated business - the disposal of assets on cessation of a business.

-There also needs to be a qualifying period of ownership of generally one year up to the disposal.
+For disposals on or after 6 April 2019, there needs to be a qualifying period of ownership of two years up to the date of disposal.

 Where an individual makes a qualifying business disposal, relief may also be available on an 'associated disposal'.
-An 'associated disposal' is a disposal of an asset:

-- used in a qualifying company or group of companies of the individual or - used in a partnership, where the individual is a partner.
+An 'associated disposal' is a disposal of an asset which is: used in a qualifying company of the individual; or used in a partnership, where the individual is a partner.